 These aren't tricks so much as things to look out for:

 Airline contacts Get specifics.
-Find out what airlines a school currently has contacts with.
+Find out what airlines a school currently has contacts with & what they do … is it simply a letter of recommendation?
 How many students from the school have been have been placed with those airlines recently, say, in the past 12 months.
 Did the school have an active role in that placement, or did the student do the legwork themselves?
-The school will happily give you a loads of information about students getting airline jobs from years back when finding jobs was easier, but you need something that is measurable and comparable between schools.
+The school will happily give you loads of information about students getting airline jobs from years back when finding jobs was easier, but you need something that is measurable and comparable between schools.
 It's not unreasonable to ask.